 Strong oral language skills

 Slow speed of processing

 Late recognition and intervention

 Auditory processing problems

-Auditory processing disorder (also known as central auditory processing disorder or CAPD) is a condition that makes it hard for kids to recognize subtle differences between sounds in words.
-It affects their ability to process what other people are saying.
+Auditory processing disorder (APD) is a condition that makes it hard for kids to process auditory information (ie what other people are saying).

 Signs and Symptoms of an Auditory Processing Disorder